-- 55. The options open to examiners in determining the result of the examination are as follows: - 55.1 If the thesis meets the criteria set out in these regulations and the candidate satisfies the examiners in the examination, they will recommend that the candidate should be awarded the degree of MPhil.
-The thesis may contain minor errors deemed by the examiners to have no academic impact. - 55.2 If the thesis otherwise meets the criteria but requires minor amendments and the candidate satisfies the examiners in the examination, they may require him/her to make amendments they specify.
+- 56. The options open to examiners in determining the result of the examination are as follows: - 56.1 If the thesis meets the criteria set out in these regulations and the candidate satisfies the examiners in the examination, they will recommend that the candidate should be awarded the degree of MPhil.
+The thesis may contain minor errors deemed by the examiners to have no academic impact. - 56.2 If the thesis otherwise meets the criteria but requires minor amendments and the candidate satisfies the examiners in the examination, they may require them to make amendments they specify.
 The examiners shall indicate the length of time permitted to the candidate to make the required amendments, which shall not be longer than six months.
-The candidate must submit the amended thesis to both examiners or one of their number nominated by the examiners for confirmation that the amendments are satisfactory. - 55.3 If the thesis, though inadequate, seems of sufficient merit to justify such action, the examiners may allow the candidate to re-present it in a revised form.
-In such circumstances, they will indicate the length of time they consider he/she will need to complete the revisions, which shall be between seven and twelve months.
+The candidate must submit the amended thesis to both examiners or one of their number nominated by the examiners for confirmation that the amendments are satisfactory. - 56.3 If the thesis, though inadequate, seems of sufficient merit to justify such action, the examiners may allow the candidate to re-present it in a revised form.
+In such circumstances, they will indicate the length of time they consider they will need to complete the revisions, which shall be between seven and twelve months.
 Examiners may not, however, make such a decision without having submitted the candidate to an oral examination.
 The examiners may at their discretion exempt the candidate from a further oral examination.
-On resubmission of a thesis under this regulation, examiners must reach a final decision according to regulations 55.1, 55.2 or 55.5. - 55.4 If the thesis meets the criteria but the candidate fails to satisfy the examiners at the oral examination, they may allow him/her to re-present the same thesis, and undergo a further oral examination within a period specified by them not exceeding 12 months - The examiners may determine that the candidate has not satisfied them in the examination for the MPhil degree.
-They will not, however, save in very exceptional circumstances make such a decision without having submitted the candidate to an oral examination. - 56.
-Students have the right of appeal against a decision taken under regulations 55.3, 55.4 or 55.5, in accordance with the Appeals Regulations for Research Students.
+On resubmission of a thesis under this regulation, examiners must reach a final decision according to regulations 56.1, 56.2 or 56.5.

+- 56.4 If the thesis meets the criteria but the candidate fails to satisfy the examiners at the oral examination, they may allow them to re-present the same thesis, and undergo a further oral examination within a period specified by them not exceeding 12 months - The examiners may determine that the candidate has not satisfied them in the examination for the MPhil degree.
+They will not, however, save in very exceptional circumstances make such a decision without having submitted the candidate to an oral examination. - 57.
+Students have the right of appeal against a decision taken under regulations 56.3, 56.4 or 56.5, in accordance with the Appeals Regulations for Research Students.